a11ywatch/docs/docs/api.md

 ---
 id: api
-title: Api
+title: API
 ---

-The core api for a11ywatch.
+The core API for a11ywatch.
 All things go through this service.

 ## Getting Started